humio/kafka-connect-hec-sink/README.md

 `humio.hec.fields.use_kafka_timestamp` |  When `true`, will automatically set the `time` field of every event sent to the HEC endpoint to the kafka message time value.
 This configuration element must be one of `true` or `false` and is _optional_.
 `humio.hec.retry.max` | Maximum number of times a call to the HEC endpoint will be retried before failing (and throwing an exception).
 This configuration element is _optional_, with a default value of 10 retries.
 `humio.hec.retry.delay_sec` | Related to `humio.hec.retry.max`, retries use an exponential backoff strategy with an initial delay of `humio.hec.retry.delay_sec` seconds and is _optional_.
 Default value is 10 seconds.
+`humio.hec.ignore_parsing_errors` | When `true`, ignore parsing errors during operation as a result of transforming the message into a Humio HEC message.
+If a message cannot be parsed, it will be skipped.
+Topic name, partition id, and kafka offset are logged (DEBUG level).
+Also see metric `com.humio.connect.hec.HECSinkTask.parsing-errors`.
+Default value is `false`.
+NOTE: you may be more interested in the Kafka Connect configuration option `errors.tolerance`, see link below.
+`humio.hec.log_parsing_errors` | When `true`, log parsing errors (INFO level) as a result of transforming the message into a Humio HEC message.
+Topic name, partition id, kafka offset, & native Kafka Connect `sinkRecord` and `sinkRecord.value` (as strings) are logged.
+Also see metric `com.humio.connect.hec.HECSinkTask.parsing-errors`.
+Default value is `true`.
+NOTE: you may be more interested in the Kafka Connect configuration option `errors.log.enable` & `errors.log.include.messages`, see link below.

+NOTE: There are many more potentially useful Kafka Connect worker configuration options, see [here](https://docs.confluent.io/current/connect/references/allconfigs.html), with further information on handling errors (parsing and otherwise) [here](https://www.confluent.io/blog/kafka-connect-deep-dive-error-handling-dead-letter-queues).

 ## Data & Schema